-Our gifted eye surgeons at Stone Oak Ophthalmology Center, Dr. Allison Young, Dr. Kristin Held, and Dr. Teresa Whitney, are pleased to offer PRK (photorefractive keratectomy) to our San Antonio, TX patients.
+Our gifted eye surgeons at Stone Oak Ophthalmology Center, Dr. Allison Young and Dr. Jana Waters, are pleased to offer PRK (photorefractive keratectomy) to our San Antonio, TX patients.
 This procedure utilizes the same laser technology as LASIK to correct vision impairments.
 It was invented before LASIK surgery and has helped millions of men and women nationwide.
 Today, PRK is dominantly reserved for patients who have an inadequate corneal thickness as the laser is used directly on the cornea to make the necessary vision corrections.
 Since this procedure does not create a corneal flap, it reduces the risks that are often associated with eye flaps.
 Contact our office today to see if you qualify for PRK laser correction.

 PRK is a viable option for patients who are not good candidates for LASIK due to various factors, such as thin corneas or irregular scars on the surface of the eye.
 If you are considering laser eye correction surgery, you will need to undergo a comprehensive eye exam at Stone Oak Ophthalmology Center to determine if PRK is right for you.
 Ideal candidates are generally in good health, do not have dry eyes, and are at least 18 years of age.

 PRK uses the same excimer laser as LASIK to reshape the cornea, but a corneal flap is not created.
 Instead, the very top layer of the cornea (corneal epithelium) is removed and the laser is then applied to the eye's surface.
 Since the procedure involves removing the corneal epithelium, the recovery time after PRK is significantly longer than LASIK.
 To help with pain control and healing, a bandage contact lens is placed on the eye when the surgery is completed and left in place until the corneal epithelium is healed.